| |

 lots of seriously wealthy people, you

-pretty much had the whole church rebuilt.
+pretty much got the whole church rebuilt.
 This

 happened at Lavenham, and Long Melford, in Sudbury and Glemsford, and a dozen or so other